Group10-IDATA2301-IDATA2306/Mocha-cafe/DEPLOYMENT.md

 * Ensure that you are connected to NTNUs network
 * Try to disable validation of SSL certificate authority in your browser if possible
 * Try opening the website in another browser, such as Safari

+## Workaround

+In order to override the SSL certificate validation configuration in a browser, do the following:

+* Open the following link in the same browser: https://group10.web-tek.ninja:8080/products
+* Click "Trust domain"
+* Now, the products should be visible in the website